-Online Resource: To download Version 3.0 of the ECHO™ surveys and reports from the ECHO™ Web site, go to:
+Online Resource: To download the ECHO™ surveys, go to:

 This is a searchable database of over 300 measures for quality assessment and improvement in mental health and substance abuse care.
 Measures included in the database have been developed by government agencies, researchers, clinical and professional organizations, accreditors, health systems and facilities, employer purchasers, consumer coalitions, and commercial organizations.
 Information about the measures' clinical rationale and evidence base was developed by the Center for Quality Assessment and Improvement in Mental Health (CQAIMH), with funding from AHRQ.